MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 * Tabs with toolbar in left rail must leave 20px spacing from Teams left navigation.
   ![Spacing between Toolbar](~/assets/images/submission/validation-navigation-spacing-between-toolbar.png)

-  App provides 20 px spacing between toolbar in left rail and Teams navigation.
+  App provides 20px spacing between toolbar in left rail and Teams navigation.

 * The secondary and tertiary pages in a tab must be opened in a level 2 and level 3 view in the main tab area, which is navigated via breadcrumbs or left nav.
 You can also include the following components to aid tab navigation:
     * Back buttons